foundata/guidelines/ansible-style-guide.md

 Please note that `include_*` or `import_*`  do not differ from others tasks/plays (just to mention as many style guides out there are having separate rules for them).

+If needed, task names can be made dynamic by using variables wrapped in Jinja2 templates *at the end* of the string.

+**You MUST NOT**

+* Use variables (wrapped in Jinja2 templates) in play names, as they do not expand properly.
+* Use loop variables (e.g., the default `item`) in task names within a loop, as they also do not expand properly.

 **Good examples:**